-Sports Card Grading 101
+Sports Card Grading 101 Guide

-The Grading Companies-
+The Grading Companies

-The Grading Scales-
+The Grading Scales

 Cards are graded based on these factors: Centering, Corners, Edges, and Surface.
 They give each attribute a grade of 1-10, then combine those to give the card a final grade of 1-10.
-Anything above a 9 is worth book value or greater, as a BGS 9 (known as a "Mint 9") is the condition expected of the card out of the pack.
-A 9.5 is Gem-Mint, which is a card that is nearly flawless, this is the condition most collectors shoot for.
+Anything above a 9 is worth book value or greater, as BGS 9 (known as a "Mint 9") is the condition expected of the card out of the pack.
+A grade of 9.5 is Gem-Mint, which is a card that is nearly flawless.
+This is the condition most collectors want.
 Then there is a "PRISTINE 10" which is the holy grail of cardboard.
-Pristine 10's are rarely handed out, a Pristine 10 can turn a $10 card into a $1,000 one.
+Pristine 10s are rarely handed out.
+A Pristine 10 can turn a $10 card into a $1,000 one.

-Put Condition Into Context
+Putting Condition Into Context

 - Are all 4 corners sharp?

-- I noticed _____ , is that on the card or on the case of the card?
+- I noticed _____.
+Is that on the card or on the case of the card?

 - Are there any noticeable imperfections?

-Now You're Ready To Practice "The Eye of Collector"................
+Now You're Ready To Practice "The Eye of Collector"

-Although the grading process may technically be "scientific", learning how to look at a card has more to do with your gut reaction.
+Although the grading process may technically be scientific, learning how to look at a card has more to do with your gut reaction.
 If a card looks great, it looks great.
-There's a thin line between having "High Expectations" for condition and being "Paranoid about Perfection".
+There's a thin line between having high expectations for condition and being paranoid about perfection.